DCC-EX/website/docs/throttles/ex-webthrottle.md

 The options button lets you save labels to go on your function buttons for each of your locos.
 We will be updating this document soon to give you more information on this and other new features.

+**Note:** The emulator doesn't fully replicate the Command station yet.
+This means that althought the software works, not all the responses will be shown in the debug console.
+We are currently working on this, so it is something that will be fixed.

 ## Try it now

 Just click this button and it will load a web page from our server that will run the web throttle on your machine.
-You can connect it to DCC++ EX or just run it in simulator mode where you don't have to have any hardware.
+You can connect it to DCC++ EX or just run it in emulator mode where you don't have to have any hardware.
 Please read the instructions above for what is required to run exWebThrottle in your browser.

 [Run exWebThrottle Now](../exwebthrottle/index.html "Run exWebThrottle Now"){: .downloadBtn}